Codecademy/docs/content/html/concepts/tags/terms/div/div.md

 ---
-Title: "<div>"
+Title: '<div>'
-Description: "The <div> tag represents a generic division of content.
-It has no semantic meaning, but will separate its contents from the rest of the document."
+Description: 'The <div> tag represents a generic division of content.
+It has no semantic meaning, but will separate its contents from the rest of the document.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Represents a generic division of content.
 It has no semantic meaning, but will separate its contents from the rest of the document.